Optimal bounds for POD approximations of infinite horizon control problems based on time derivatives: Numerical Experiments

 In Fig.~\ref{rd6} we have represented on top the optimal solution (left) for $r=4$, the difference between optimal solution with 4 and 2 POD basis functions (top middle) and the difference between optimal solution with 4 and 3 POD basis functions (top right).
 On bottom we have represented the optimal controls for $r=2$, $3$ and $4$.

 We observe that we get much better results than those in \cite{Alla_Falcone_Volkwein}, although (apart from using a different set of snapshots) in our method, both the finite-difference method and the time integrator that we use are more accurate than those in~\cite{Alla_Falcone_Volkwein}.
+We also notice that there is little discrepancy between the values of the optimal HJB states for the different values of $r$ that we tried.
+We also computed the values of the cost functional~\eqref{cost_f} on the optimal HJB states for the three values of $r$.
+The values are shown in Fig.~\ref{rd_fig_cost_value}.
+It can be seen that the values decrease with~$r$ and that they differ in the ninth significant digit.

+As mentioned above there can be a significant difference between the optimal HJB states computed with solutions obtained by solving~\eqref{fully_discrete_pod} with different tolerances ${\rm TOL}_v$.
+In Fig.~\ref{fig_TOLv} we show the relative error between the optimal HJB states corresponding to tolerances~${\rm TOL}_v=5\times 10^{-4}$ and~${\rm TOL}_v=1\times 10^{-4}$ (left), and between this one and that corresponding to~${\rm TOL}_v=2\times 10^{-5}$ (centre).
+The right plot shows the corresponding optimal HJB controls.
+Fig.~\ref{fig_TOLv} shows the importance of solving~\eqref{fully_discrete_pod} accurately in order to obtain good optimal HJB states, thus, justifying that we computed the (approximations to the) solution of~\eqref{fully_discrete_pod} with decreasing values of~${\rm TOL}_v$ until the relative error of the corresponding optimal~HJB estates was below 10\%.

+The results above suggest that, for this problem, it is enough with $r=3$.
+For this value of~$r$ we now check the effect of the finite-difference mesh in the optimal HJB states.
+In Table~\ref{table1} we show the relative errors of the optimal HJB states computed with $N=25$ and~$N=50$ with respect to that computed with $N=100$, as well as the relative errors of the corresponding controls. {For the controls, we show in~Table~\ref{table1} the maximum for all values of~$t\in\{0,0.05,0.1,\ldots,3\}$ of the relative errors, and for the states we show the maximum on the same values of~$t$ of the maximum of the relative errors of the state on all the values of the corresponding spatial grid.} They confirm that the finite-difference discretization is of order~4.
+Due to the excellent accuracy obtained with $\Delta x=1/50$, the results that follow are done with that value of~$\Delta x$.